Verifying "npm ci" reproducibility

 However the addition of

-npm ci filled this gapped: it’s a stricter variation of
+filled this gap: it’s a stricter variation of

-sha256sum and a few piped comands at the terminal:
+sha256sum and a few piped commands at the

 Going through it line by line:

 - #1 we define a Bash function called

 - #2 it accepts a single argument: the directory to compute the